 You’d better avoid:

 Plain language is the key to short and sweet quiz questions.
-In addition, it’s totally not advisable to get too detailed and wordy.
+It’s also totally not advisable to get too detailed and wordy.
 Quiz questions should be as simple as possible, free of any unnecessary (but related) information.
-Stay away from trivia that has nothing to do with what you really want to ask.
-Just concentrate on the most important content only.
+As a result, let’s stay away from trivia that has nothing to do with what you really want to ask.
+Instead, try to concentrate on the most important content.

 It may be hard to write clear and concise quiz questions, but it must be harder to create effective answer options.
 In fact, writing answer options is a make-or-break phrase in the whole quiz-making process.
 As a quiz maker, you have to generate the correct answer together with incorrect-but-plausible distractors.
 Obviously, it’s not that simple to make wrong answers reasonable and true to life.